wufeim/mofii-notes/paper-reading/img-is-16x16-words.rst

-An Image is Worth 16x16 Words: Transformers for Image Recognition at Scale
+An Image is Worth 16x16 Words: Transformers for Image Recognition at Scale (ViT)
 =====================================

 | **Year:** Oct 2020